jordiclive/jordiclive.github.io/about.md

 I'm **Jordi**, and in a formal setting Jordan.

-I have set up this blog primarily to showcase my intent to study machine learning (ML).
+I have set up this blog primarily to showcase my intent to work in the field of Data Science and machine learning (ML).

 I used to journal, inspired by one idealist’s [blog](https://www.thrivenotes.com/) who shared both my interests and naivety.
 They were oblivious to my interest until I made contact many years later.
 The point is that that promise; that somebody, somewhere, may derive some meaning, makes the action of marshalling one's thoughts (which is good for you anyway!) that much better.
 Obviously it is nearly 100% self-serving and it is well noted that many people have blogs and many people are not interesting :/.